quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter2/section3.md

 theory.
 However, there are ways of circumventing this problem, as explained below.
 Moreover, this limitation can be turned into an advantage, as shown by Quantum Cryptography.
-But let us start proving the No-cloning Theorem, first presented by Wootters and Zurek in {cite}`wootters1982single`.
+But let us start by proving the No-cloning Theorem, first presented by Wootters and Zurek in {cite}`wootters1982single`.

 Assume there is a machine duplicating the quantum state of a